-In order to commence a new mentoring relationship, the mentor or mentor-in-training needs to provide to the Community Coordinator the following data about the new mentee: name, mailing address, phone, e-address, beginning date of mentoring.
+In order to commence a new mentoring relationship, the Mentor, Senior Mentor, or Mentor-in-Training needs to provide to the Community Coordinator the following data about the new mentee: name, mailing address, phone, email address, and beginning date of mentoring.
 The mentee will thus become a member of the Leaders Guild, subject to remaining current with the annual Leaders Guild fees.
 The Community Coordinator will confirm registration of the mentoring relationship to both mentor and mentee.

 Occasionally it may be appropriate to dissolve a mentoring relationship when, over a period of time, fruitful working conditions have been challenging to establish.
-Once a new mentor has been identified, the dance leader will ask their former mentor to contact the new mentor to describe the leader’s dance leading experience and progress in dance training, and to make recommendations.
-The new mentor will not accept a transferring mentored leader without making this contact with the leader’s former mentor.
-The new mentor is responsible for communicating the transfer to the Community Coordinator, who will confirm the change of registration to both mentors and the mentee.
+Once a new mentor has been identified, the Dance leader will ask their former mentor to contact the new mentor to describe the leader’s Dance leading experience and progress in Dance training, and to make recommendations.
+The new mentor will not accept a transferring mentee without making this contact with the former mentor.
+The new mentor is responsible for communicating the transfer to the Community Coordinator who will confirm the change of registration to both mentors and to the mentee.

 Inactive Status of Mentors (Sabbaticals and Life Changes)

-As mentors we endeavor to support each other through various life changes with understanding and compassion for all involved.
+As Dance mentors we endeavor to support each other through various life changes with understanding and compassion for all involved.
 We recognize that mentors are people whose lives change like those of anyone else.
-From time to time, we may need to assume responsibility for another mentor’s mentees, either temporarily or as a permanent transfer.
+From time to time, we may need to assume responsibility for the mentees of another mentor, either temporarily or as a permanent transfer.

 1 Chungliang Al Huang and Jerry Lynch.
 Mentoring – The Tao of Giving and Receiving Wisdom. xii.
 San Francisco: HarperSanFrancisco, 1995.